 Depression is common in people with heart failure.

-It will affect about 70% of patients in the hospital.
+Depression is present in up to 70% of patients in the hospital.

 Heart failure and depression have some of the same signs and symptoms.
-Treating depression can improve your health status.
+Treating depression can improve health status.

 Once you have heart failure, people react in different ways.
 Many people will have anxiety, denial, depression, and fear.
 It is ok to have these feelings, but it is important to be aware of them and talk to your health care provider.
 Then, you can make a plan to cope with these feelings.

 Feeling sad, lonely, and gloomy most of the day.

 Having less energy or no energy to do things that you used to do.

 Needing more or less sleep.

 No desire for food or eating more food than usual.